 (c) unless otherwise agreed in writing between the Customer and the Supplier, risk in the Goods shall pass in accordance with the relevant Incoterm set out in the Order, or if none is set out in the Order, the relevant Incoterm shall be FCA (Free Carrier); and

 (d) where there is any conflict between the Incoterm specified in the Order and these Conditions in relation to the passing of risk, the relevant Incoterm will take precedence (but otherwise, these Conditions shall take precedence over the Incoterms).

-5.12 The Customer shall be responsible for arranging for the testing and inspection of the Goods (and notifying of any issue) including in respect of, but not limited to, completeness of Goods, loss of Goods, quality and defects within 24 hours of the date on which risk in the Goods passes to the Supplier (save that when the Goods are delivered at the Supplier’s premises such inspection, testing and notification shall take place prior to loading).
+5.12 The Customer shall be responsible for arranging for the testing and inspection of the Goods (and notifying of any issue) including in respect of, but not limited to, completeness of Goods, loss of Goods, quality and defects within 24 hours of the date on which risk in the Goods passes to the Customer (save that when the Goods are delivered at the Supplier’s premises such inspection, testing and notification shall take place prior to loading).
 That inspection shall be final.
 The Supplier shall have no liability for any claim in respect of any defect in the Goods, which should have been apparent on such inspection or testing but which is discovered or reported after such time limit.
 IF YOU ARE A CONSUMER THIS CLAUSE 5.12 SHALL HAVE NO FORCE OR EFFECT.

 5.13 Any and all inspections by the Customer shall be at the Customer’s sole cost and expense.